-- (b) While serving in a State, they are controlled by the State Government, except as regards the imposition of the penalty of dismissal, removal or compulsory retirement, which can be awarded only by the Union Government. - (c) In a sense, this system is an exception to the usual federal precedent inasmuch as it is intended to fill up the strategic posts both under the Union and State Governments by men of superior calibre, recruited on a uniform basis, through the UPSC.
-Thus, while a Deputy
+(b) While serving in a State, they are controlled by 12 8th Edition, 2011, Volume 9, Page 9858.

+the State Government, except as regards the imposition of the penalty of dismissal, removal or compulsory retirement, which can be awarded only by the Union Government.

-Collector may be a member of the State Civil Service, the Additional Collector and the Collector may be members of the Indian Administrative Service.
-The category of AIS thus breaks through the federal division so far as the administrative services in India are concerned.
+In a sense, this system is an exception to the (c) usual federal precedent inasmuch as it is intended to fill up the strategic posts both under the Union and State Governments by men of superior calibre, recruited on a uniform basis, through the UPSC.
+Thus, while a Deputy Collector may be a member of the State Civil Service, the Additional Collector and the Collector may be members of the Indian Administrative Service.
+The category of AIS thus through the federal division so far as breaks administrative services in India are concerned.
 In fact, the principal agents of a Sate administration are members of the AIS and it would be a mistake to suppose that the AIS exist for the administration of the Union subjects.
-Broadly, speaking, the administration of a State is run both by the members of the AIS and State Services, supplying only the intermediate the subordinate tiers.
+Broadly, speaking, the administration of a State is run both by the members of the AIS and State Services, the latter supplying only the intermediate and subordinate tiers.

-(d) Though the bulk of recruitment to the AIS is by competitive examination, a certain proportion is selected by promotion from amongst members of the State Civil

-Services.

-- (e) Though a member of AIS may be required to serve anywhere in India, on recruitment, he is usually assigned to a State or States jointly, or, in a technical language, is included in a State cadre or Joint cadre and continues to serve there until or unless he is called upon to serve the Union Government, in any of its Departments. - (f) While employed under a State, again, the members of the AIS do not have to work only in the Secretariat of the State but also in the Districts as already stated and members of these services are expected to acquire experience of the business in the district as well as Secretariat administration and there is a constant interchange of officers between the Secretariat and the Districts, just as there is such an interchange between the States and the Union Secretariats on the other hand."
+- (d) Though the bulk of recruitment to the AIS is by competitive examination, a certain proportion is selected by promotion from amongst members of the State Civil Services. - (e) Though a member of AIS may be required to serve anywhere in India, on recruitment, he is usually assigned to a State or States jointly, or, in a technical language, is included in a State cadre or Joint cadre and continues to serve there until or unless he is called upon to serve the Union Government, in any of its Departments. - (f) While employed under a State, again, the members of the AIS do not have to work only in the Secretariat of the State but also in the Districts as already stated and members of these services are expected to acquire experience of the business in the district as well as Secretariat administration and there is a constant interchange of officers between the Secretariat and the

+Districts, just as there is such an interchange between the States and the Union Secretariats on the other hand."

-44. Therefore, the members of the All India Services are common to the Union and the States and they serve, by turn, both the Union and State Governments.
+- Therefore, the members of the All India Services are 44. common to the Union and the States and they serve, by turn, both the Union and State Governments.
 The members of these services although recruited by the Centre their services are placed under various State cadres.
 "It is evident from Article 312(1) that the members of the AIS are common to the Union and the States.
 Curiously, however, there is a cadre for the Indian Administrative Service only in the States, according to the Indian Administrative Service (Cadre) Rules, 1954 and there is no separate cadre for members of this service in the Government of India.
-Each members of the Indian Administrative Service therefore, belongs to the cadre of one State or the other."
-13
+Each members of the Indian Administrative Service therefore, belongs to the cadre of one State or the other."13 - 45.
+There are many State Cadres e.g. Bihar Cadre, Rajasthan Cadre and Joint Cadres like AGMUT (for Arunachal